Unlock Dual Pilgrim Status on the Sacred Kumano Kodo with Kumano Adventures

 Visit two sites in Tanabe city center, two or more specified sites on the Ohechi route, and visit all three Grand Shrines.

 Kumano Adventures offers routes that are perfectly designed to meet these requirements.
 If Dual Pilgrim status is your goal, we can ensure you meet these criteria while immersing yourself in the spiritual landscapes of the Kumano Kodo.
-Find the perfect qualifying journey on our Kumano Kodo Itineraries page.
+Let us build you the perfect qualifying journey.
+Start on our Kumano Kodo Custom Itineraries page.

 Eligibility, approval, and recognition of dual pilgrims are handled by official institutions, not tour companies.
 Kumano Adventures can support you in your journey but can't guarantee approval or the specifics of recognition on completion.